 Step 6: Comply with annual reporting requirements

 All corporations incorporated in Delaware are obligated to file an Annual Report and pay a franchise tax.
-However, all exempted domestic corporations are exempted from tax, but still subject to file an annual report.
+However, all exempted domestic corporations are exempted from tax but are still subject to file an annual report.

 - 40% due June 1st